whylabs/charts/charts/guardrails/README.md

   "${release_name}" guardrails-0.2.1.tgz
 ```

-## Exposing Guardrails to the Public Internet
+## Exposing Guardrails Outside Kubernetes

 This section serves as a quickstart guide to install AWS LBC and configure the
-Helm chart to expose Guardrails to the public internet via an NLB.
+Helm chart to expose Guardrails outside of your Kubernetes cluster via an
+internal NLB.

 1. [Install AWS LBC](https://kubernetes-sigs.github.io/aws-load-balancer-controller/latest/deploy/installation/)
 1. Modify the `values.yaml` file: